basti1302/elm-lang-de/readme.markdown

 The script `bin/remote/deploy.sh` is a convenience script that is intended to be executed on production, it will pull the latest app container and deploy it.
 It will not touch the postgres or nginx containers. `bin/deploy-app-prod.sh` is a convenience script intended to run locally that rebuilds the app container, pushes it to the registry and immediately deploys it.

+Note: `/opt/elm-lang-de/bin/remote/start.sh` just starts the containers with the `docker-compose` executable.
+It will pull the containers that do not exist on the system but it will not update them if they are there.
+For updates, you'll need to pull the latest container versions explicitly.
+You can pull all Docker containers with `/opt/elm-lang-de/bin/container-pull-all.sh` or pull individual containers with one of the following commands:
+* `docker pull basti1302/elmlangde-postgres`
+* `docker pull basti1302/elmlangde-nginx`
+* `docker pull basti1302/elmlangde-app`